At Least 6 Characters Password

 Diagram created with yUML.

-Note: for practical purposes Empty and Validating tin can exist considered equivalent.
+tin can exist considered equivalent.
 In both states no validation condition is shown to the user.
-Also, it should be possible to return to the Empty state when the user resets the course (if such selection is given).
+Also, it should be possible to return to the Empty

 Then nosotros have the following:

-• Empty: on reset consequence.
+- Empty: on

-• Valid or Invalid: on blur.
+. - Valid or Invalid: on

-Note: an additional thing you lot may consider is to utilise a timer to start validation to run once afterward some interval from the input, change, and keyup events.
+events.
 To correctly do this, this timer would have to be reset each time one of those events run.
 Information technology is error prone code and for little value.

 Where to validate?